cdenamiel/Landslide-Tsurrogate-V1.0/GUI/python/README.md

 **email (institutional)**: cdenami@irb.hr <br>
 **email (permanent)**: clea.denamiel@live.fr <br>

-# Web Application

-Users not familiar with python, can access the interface at this address:

 # Jupyter Widget Notebook

 For users familiar with python, the notebook is available.

+# Web Application

+For users not familiar with python, the notebook can be deployed as a web app through Voila.